danvonk/danvonk.github.io/posts/2023-03-03-strangeness-of-armenia.md

-These Russian troops are the security guarantors of the country: as soon as Armenia gained its independence in 1991, it started a war with neighbouring Azerbijan to recapture Ngorno-Karabach, a region in Azerbaijan consisting mainly of Armenians and with a strong historical link to the country.
-This caused Turkey and Azerbijan to embargo the country, which still persists to this day.
+These Russian troops are the security guarantors of the country: as soon as Armenia gained its independence in 1991, it started a war with neighbouring Azerbaijan to recapture Ngorno-Karabach, a region in Azerbaijan consisting mainly of Armenians and with a strong historical link to the country.
+This caused Turkey and Azerbaijan to embargo the country, which still persists to this day.
 As Azerbaijan's military has become stronger, due mostly to the country's vast oil wealth, Armenia's position has become precarious and has required Russia to step in.
 This isolates it from their natural ally Georgia, whose recent history